Constitution of the Republic of China: Racial groups in frontier regions

 The ideology of the Chinese Nationalist Party during the Xinhai Revolution was to create unity between the five traditional ethnic groups in China (Han, Manchus, Mongols, Hui (Muslims), and Tibetans) in order to stand up to European and Japanese imperialism as one, strong nation.
 The constitution has articles to protect the equality of different races and the political rights of racial groups in frontier regions.
 However, since some provinces similar to China proper have been created on Manchuria and Xinjiang.
-Only the protection of local autonomy in Inner and Outer Mongolia, and Tibet were regulated explicitly.
+Only the protection of local autonomy in Inner Mongolian Area, and Tibet Area were regulated explicitly.

 Divisions of State Authority

 The National Assembly

 Based on Sun Yat-sen's political theory, the ROC Constitution distinguishes political powers from governing powers, creating another dimension for checks and balances.
 The Constitution introduced a powerful authoritative legislative body—the National Assembly (Chinese: 國民大會; pinyin: Guómín Dàhuì), which exercised political powers derived from the people (Article 25).
 Thus, the National Assembly served to check national institutions with governing powers: the Presidency and the Five Yuan.
 Members of the National Assembly were directly elected by the people for six-year terms in open elections (Article 28).
 Under Article 27, the National Assembly had the right to amend the Constitution, exercise initiatives and referendums on the behalf of citizens, and elect or recall the President and the Vice President.
 Along with the Legislative Yuan and Control Yuan, the National Assembly featured parliamentary functions, sparking confusion around which institution served as the nation's parliament.
 The Legislative Yuan, National Assembly, and Control Yuan were all citizen-elected bodies; similarly, the National Assembly and Control Yuan exercised constitutional powers similar to powers granted to the legislative branch of Western constitutional governments.
-In 1957, the Constitutional Court ruled that the National Assembly, Legislative Yuan, and Control Yuan were all "equivalent to the parliaments of democratic nations," creating a tripartite parliamentary system.
+In 1957, the Constitutional Court ruled that the National Assembly, Legislative Yuan, and Control Yuan were all "equivalent to the parliaments of democratic nations", creating a tripartite parliamentary system.
 Constitutional reforms of the 1990s later sought to condense the powers and functions of the three parliaments into one body.
 After gradually transferring powers to the Legislative Yuan, the National Assembly abolished itself in 2005.